 Nashville based multi-instrumentalist, specializing in pedal steel, hammond organ, and various tones and textures.

-I work primarily in Ableton Live & Logic and can do everything from sequenced electronic drums & string mockups to chicken pickin' pedal steel & telecaster parts.
+I work primarily in Ableton Live & Pro-Tools and can do everything from sequenced electronic drums & string mockups to chicken pickin' pedal steel & telecaster parts.
 I love sonic exploration and enjoy finding the perfect sound to compliment an artist's song.
 After a decade out on the road with various artists, versatility has proved to be my strongest asset.
 I'd love to bring some of that versatility to your track.

 Credits